cboone13/eda-data-analysis-r/README.md

 ---

+## 📎 Acknowledgments

+This project was completed as part of the **Udacity Data Analyst Nanodegree** program.
+The dataset was sourced from the **[UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality)** and is made available under public license for educational and research use.

+---

+## ⚖️ License

+This repository is provided for educational purposes only under the [MIT License](LICENSE).

 ## 🎯 Why This Project Matters

 EDA is not just about making plots — it's about making sense of data before you build models.
 It helps: